Alethea Howard, Countess of Arundel: Marriage and issue

+A daughter Mary Anne Howard (1614–1658) is a genealogical fiction created to give the emigrant Jeffrey Ferris of Greenwich, Connecticut a noble wife.

 Life at court

 Along with her sister Elizabeth and cousin Arbella Stuart, she performed in The Masque of Queens, written to Royal order by Ben Jonson, with costumes by Inigo Jones.
-The masque was originally planned to celebrate Christmas 1608 and was eventually performed at court on 2 February 1609.
+The masque was originally planned to celebrate Christmas 1608 and was eventually performed at court on 2 February 1608/1609.
 On 5 June 1610, she danced as the "Nymph of Arun" in the masque Tethys' Festival.
 In 1612, the English diplomat in the Netherlands, William Trumbull sent trees for her house in Highgate, shipped from Vlissingen.

 Overseas travel

 Lady Arundel wished to join her husband abroad but was dissuaded from doing so.
 Alethea and her husband accompanied the Elector Palatine Frederick V and his bride Princess Elizabeth Stuart to Heidelberg on their marriage in 1613.

 Lady Arundel used her own money to buy back Arundel House and financed their trip to Italy in 1613–1614, travelling with Inigo Jones.
 The Earl of Arundel was one of the first Englishmen to buy antique statues.
 She met him in Siena.
 Then they travelled to Rome, Naples, Padua, Genoa, Turin, and Paris.
 They reached England in November 1614.
 Alethea's father died in 1616; she inherited a third of the estate and her husband's serious collecting started.

 On 30 August 1618 Anne of Denmark provided a grand reception for the Venetian ambassador Piero Contarini at Oatlands Palace.
 Arundel sat next to the ambassador and talked of her time in Venice.
 At the end of the dinner there were sweetmeats, then they stood and toasted Elizabeth, Electress Palatine and Frederick V.

 Around 1619 Lord Arundel sent his two elder sons to Padua.
 In 1620 Rubens painted Alethea Talbot, and her retinue, jester, dwarf and dog in Antwerp when she was on her way to Italy.
 (The male figure, called lord Arundel, was added many years later by an unknown hand.)
 He wished to visit his sons but decided that Lady Arundel should go alone.
 Lady Arundel was accompanied by Francesco Vercellini.
 She stayed in Spa and engaged apartments.
 Lady Arundel moved to Milan and Padua.